psf/fundable-packaging-improvements/FUNDABLES.md

 these improvements would cost; we'll get back to you within a few business days.

+This is roughly prioritized by urgency and impact, but is not a roadmap.

 ## Foundational tool improvements

 ### Better specifications, toolchain, and services for building distributions